A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 \end{enumerate} One time-step of heat flow is performed on each iteration using implicit Euler with $\Delta t = 0.1 \Delta x.$ A total of 10 iterations are used for all examples.
 The vector field for the first iteration consists of zero vectors unless the direction is specified by an IBC.

 Dirichlet IBCs $\mathbf{g} = [g^1, g^2, g^3]^T$ can be specified at points or curves.
 For point Dirichlet IBCs the direction of $\mathbf{g}$ is any direction in the tangent space of $\S$.
-Dirichlet IBCs on curves could also specify any direction in the tangent space of $\S$, but designing vector fields is more intuitive when $\mathbf{g}$ is the tangent direction $\t_{\C}$ along $\C$.
+Dirichlet IBCs on curves could also specify any direction in the tangent space of $\S$, but designing vector fields is more intuitive when $\mathbf{g}$ is the unit tangent direction $\t_{\C}$ along $\C$.
 Zero-Neumann IBCs are also used within our framework to block the vector field from diffusing across $\C$.

-Figure~\ref{fig:teaser} (c) shows an example of a vector field designed on the M\"obius strip.
+Figure~\ref{fig:teaser} (c) shows an example of a vector field designed on the M\"obius strip using $\Delta x = 0.0064$.
 The M\"obius strip is actually a triangulated surface in this example, although its parametric form could be used instead (see \cite{Macdonald2011}).
-The triangulation is scaled (with fixed aspect ratio) to fit in $[-1,1]^3$ and $\Delta x = 0.0064$ is used.
 Zero-Neumann exterior BCs are imposed automatically by CPM with first-order accuracy on the geometric boundary.
 This example shows the ability of our approach to handle open and nonorientable surfaces.
 There are four points and two curves specifying the IBCs in Figure~\ref{fig:teaser} (c).
 A circular closed curve demonstrates that vortices can be created.
 The other curve on the M\"obius strip enforces a zero-Neumann IBC that blocks direction changes in the vector field (see Figure~\ref{fig:teaser} (c) zoom).

 Figure~\ref{fig:vector-field-design} shows another example on a parametric surface of revolution (with $\Delta x = 0.025$), which is constructed by revolving the planar parametric curve~\eqref{eqn:planar-param-curve} with $c = \frac{1}{2}$ around the $z$-axis.
 All IBCs in this example are Dirichlet IBCs.
 Sinks and sources in the vector field are created with four Dirichlet point IBCs.
 The curve IBC is a two-sided Dirichlet IBC that flips the direction of the vector field across $\C$ (see Figure~\ref{fig:vector-field-design} zoom).